top of page

 Your journey shows a lot of determination.
 What practices or habits helped you push forward creatively even when the process felt unfamiliar or challenging?

-I did spend quite some time coming up with my current process and organising it.
+I did spend quite some time coming up with my current process and organizing it.
 The fact is that every session, from the moment I step out of my house until I print the pieces I follow the same script and steps.
-Every element from the equipment, to the editing to the printing has been assessed and sequenced to allow me to focus fully on the life scene and my capacity to make it a piece.
+Every element from the equipment, to the editing to the printing has been assessed and sequenced to allow me to focus fully on the scene and my capacity to make it an art piece.

 For others who feel they may be ‘too late’ to return to their artistic passions, what would you want them to understand from your experience?